YosysHQ/yosys/docs/source/yosys_internals/formats/rtlil_rep.rst

 One of the first actions performed on a design in RTLIL representation in most synthesis scripts is identifying asynchronous resets.
-This is usually done using the :cmd:ref:`proc_arst` pass.
+This is usually done using the `proc_arst` pass.
 This pass transforms the above example to the following ``RTLIL::Process``:

 .. code:: RTLIL